Study Finds Increase in Drug Use and Violence in California During the Pandemic

 Treatment for Drug and Alcohol Addiction in California

 Addiction is a treatable chronic disease.
 While there is no cure, many people are able to get and remain sober and lead fulfilling lives in recovery.
 This often requires treatment.
-Facilities like Laguna Treatment Hospital provide a continuum of care, beginning with detox, continuing with rehabilitation, and finally facilitating entry into an aftercare program.
+Facilities like Laguna Treatment Center provide a continuum of care, beginning with detox, continuing with rehabilitation, and finally facilitating entry into an aftercare program.

 Detox allows patients to safely withdraw from substances to which they’ve developed a physical dependency.
 Depending on the drug and the patient’s health, this process may be very difficult and even dangerous without medical supervision.
 While breaking physical dependency is an important step, detox on its own seldom leads to long-term success in recovery.